Malte311/FinanceList-Desktop/README.md

 FinanceList-Desktop is a simple finance managing tool which works on Linux, macOS and Windows.
 It helps you to keep track of your expenses and allows you to manage your finances with ease.
 FinanceList-Desktop runs locally on your computer, i.e., all data is only stored on your computer and nowhere else.

+> :warning: This software is not actively maintained anymore for Windows and Linux.

 ***
 ## Features